zellerlab/ZellerLab.github.io/team/_posts/2021-06-01-paladin-lisanna.md

 twitter: LisannaPaladin
 ---

-Lisanna Paladin was a Staff community manager in the lab from 2021-06-01 to 2024-05-31.
+Lisanna Paladin was a Staff Community Manager in the lab from 2021-06-01 to 2024-05-31.